 I’m sure some of you have heard the term “Design-Build Remodeling Contractor” or maybe a similar term like designer/builder, but just what does this mean and how can it benefit you?
 Well, in short, a Design-build Remodeling contractor does exactly what the term suggests; they design the project and also build it.
 There are some major advantages to going with a contractor like this.
 Let’s take a look

 - Preliminary Work- Long before the first nail is driven or the first wall is moved, there are major decisions to be made and much planning to be done to prepare for such tasks.
-These decisions include everything from the overall design and genre that appeals to the customer, right down to the types of tile to be used, cabinetry selections, furniture and colors not to mention the structural aspects of the project.
-When you hire a Design-Build Remodeling Contractor to formulate a scope of work and a proposal for your project, the guess work is eliminated.
+These decisions include everything from the overall design and genre that appeals to the customer, right down to the types of tile to be used, cabinetry selections, furniture, and colors not to mention the structural aspects of the project.
+When you hire a Design-Build Remodeling Contractor to formulate a scope of work and a proposal for your project, the guesswork is eliminated.
 Typically, the first bit of information the firm gathers is information about the budget, which is a very important part of the process.
 This budget is what the contractor will build their design around.
-Designing a kitchen with inlayed marble floors or expensive commercial appliances is of no help to the customer if the budget doesn’t allow for it.
+Designing a kitchen with inlaid marble floors or expensive commercial appliances is of no help to the customer if the budget doesn’t allow for it.
 A good Design-Build Remodeling Contractor will be able to tell you in the very first meeting whether they think your budget will cover the inevitable costs involved with your dream.
 At the very least they should be able to provide a range, giving a lower and higher priced scenario.

 - Design Agreement- Next comes the design agreement.
-As does a independent architect, the Design-Build Remodeling Contractor will charge a fee which will vary with the size of the project and whether the proposed changes will include structural alterations or just cosmetic upgrades.
+As does an independent architect, the Design-Build Remodeling Contractor will charge a fee which will vary with the size of the project and whether the proposed changes will include structural alterations or just cosmetic upgrades.
 As part of this agreement, they will address all of the items mentioned.
 A good Design-Build Remodeling Contractor will have an in- house architect/designer that will generate a plan and rendering, complete with all necessary construction documents to be submitted to your city for approval.
 This plan includes specification sheets outlining the layout of the project, tile selections, solid surface selections, cabinetry, flooring, appliances and all of the other many aspects of the job.
 It also includes what the customer initially set out to do; you guessed it; get a complete and rock solid price to build the job!

 - What It All Means- So what does all of this mean?
 Well, for the customer this process spells CLARITY.
 They now have a fully designed project with all items pertaining to that project completely spelled out and within their set budget.
 What type of flooring is included??
 Easy, let’s look at the spec sheet.
 What was the budget for plumbing fixtures??
 Oh yeah, let’s look at the spec sheet.
 What backsplash was included and what did it look like??
 I think you get the idea.
 What this comes down to is simple; when you hire a Design-Build Remodeling Contractor to evaluate, design and spec your project, you eliminate the nightmares that come with incomplete bids and budget misconceptions.
 By creating a design and outlining the specifications for your project on day one, you’ve paid for a service.
 You’ve paid a professional company to compile important information regarding your project, received a rendering and or plans, received specifications for the job and a proposal to complete the construction.
 This is all information that isn’t addressed or given by a contractor doing a “free bid”.
 In addition, in most cases, when your design and proposal are done, you own them.
 You are free to do with them as you please and that includes getting prices from other contractors.
 At this point, if you feel the need to get other bids, the bid comparison will be apples to apples.
 When you do decide on a contractor to do the work, make sure that your original specification sheets drafted by the Design-Build Remodeling Contractor are attached to the contract you will sign for construction.
 This eliminates any questions in the middle of the project about what was and wasn’t figured into the job.